-Tag Editor allows to Find and Replace tags with full control over changes.
+Tag Editor allows you to find and replace tags with complete control over any changes.
 You can search and automatically replace tags in the entire worksheet or within the selected rows or columns.

 Select the range of metadata cells that you want to search.
-If you want to search the entire audio collection, either select all cells with ⌘+A or remove selection by clicking any cell.
+If you wish to search the entire audio collection, either select all cells with ⌘+A or remove the selection by clicking any cell.

 Read More: how to select required cells with keyboard shortcuts >>

 Press ⌘+F keys and type the characters you are searching for in the "Text to find" field.
-Tag Editor will highlight in yellow colour returned search strings.
-Use right or left arrows in the Find panel to navigate to the next or previous occurrence of the found text.
+The Tag Editor will highlight returned search strings in yellow.
+Use the right or left arrows in the Find panel to navigate to the next or previous occurrence of the found text.

 To specify additional search criteria, click on the magnifying glass in the search field and select the required options: